-First off, if you’re living in Belize on the QRP visa, you aren’t allowed to seek employment, though you can do business online.
+If you move to Belize on a Qualified Retired Person (QRP) visa, you aren’t allowed to seek employment, though you can do business online.

-Secondly, if you target the local market, you’ll be earning a “local” salary.
-This is one of the reasons most expats looking to earn money in their new home start online businesses to work with foreign clients or customers—which also puts you in the clear from the visa point of view.
+Also, understand that if you start a business for or take a job in the local market, you’ll be earning a “local” salary.
+This is one reason most expats looking to earn money in their new home start online businesses to work with foreign clients or customers—which also puts you in the clear from the QRP visa point of view.

-There’s also a market for exotic farm animals, including guinea fowl, rabbits, and exotic fish.
+The market is strong for exotic farm animals including guinea fowl, rabbits, and exotic fish.

-Or go full-scale and farm livestock… chicken, beef, pork, lamb, and fish are all popular here.
-Thanks to the naturally ideal growing conditions of Belize, you might not even have to buy any feed.
+Or you could go full-scale and farm livestock.
+Chicken, beef, pork, lamb, and fish are all popular meats in Belize.
+Thanks to the naturally ideal growing conditions of Belize, you might be able to farm without even having to invest in feed.